Teaching in Honors - Resources

 This page provides more information for faculty members interested in teaching EKU Honors courses for the first time and veteran faculty members in EKU Honors.

-EKU Honors Program courses are typically taught by faculty as part of their normal teaching load.
+EKU Honors courses are typically taught by faculty as part of their normal teaching load.
 Faculty members who wish to teach in the honors program should first approach their department chair to secure departmental support for their work in honors instruction.

 Each May, the EKU Honors Program hosts a faculty workshop for those interested in teaching honors courses.
 This event is held on the Tuesday following the spring commencement ceremony.